eficode-academy/github-actions-katas/labs/hello-world-pipeline.md

 ## Task

-- Paste the above example into `.github/workflows/hello-world.yaml`.
+- Replase the workflow you created in `.github/workflows/main.yml` with the above example.
 - Add and commit the file and push it to Github.

 <details>